TradieMate/tiledesk/docker-compose/RENDER_SETUP.md

    - Environment: Docker
    - Docker Command: `docker-compose -f docker-compose/render-docker-compose.yml up`
    - Add all the environment variables from your `.env` file
+   - Render will automatically set the `PORT` environment variable (default: 10000)

 5. Click "Create Web Service"

+### Important Render-Specific Configuration Notes

+- The Docker Compose file is configured to use Render's `PORT` environment variable
+- Render automatically assigns a URL to your service, which you should use for the `EXTERNAL_BASE_URL` and `EXTERNAL_MQTT_BASE_URL` variables
+- Render handles the routing of HTTP and WebSocket traffic to your service

 ## Step 4: Verify the Deployment